swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 all imported declarations have as upper-bound the access level on the import statement.
 In the case of a `@testable` import, even the imported internal declarations are affected by the bound.

+Current uses of `@_implementationOnly import` should be replaced with an internal import or lower.
+In comparison, this new feature enables stricter type-checking and shows fewer superfluous warnings.
+After replacing with an internal import, the transitive dependency loading requirements will remain the same for resilient modules, but will change for non-resilient modules where transitive dependencies must always be loaded.
+In all cases, updating modules relying on `@_implementationOnly` to instead use internal imports is strongly encouraged.

 ## Source compatibility

 To preserve source compatibility, imports are public by default in Swift 5.